pushme-pullyou/tootoo14/tootoo-light/v-0-01/prototype/src/README.md

 <details open >
 <summary>Concept</summary>

+## JavaScript

+* Plain-vanilla JavaScript
+* Easy to understand code

-## Two scripts
+## Two scripts do the work.
+Both scripts:

-* completely independent
+* Are completely independent
-* no dependencies
+* Have no external dependencies - ecep a markdown to HTML converter
-* event-driven
+* Are event-driven and run independently of the other
-* run locally, no server needed
+* Run locally, no server needed
+	* Therefore based on namespaces rather tha modules

+## Style.css

+* only the elements in use

 </details>